 At the core of this story is an abortion that beautiful Nadia Turner, the main character feels like she must have.
 She doesn’t confide in anyone including her boyfriend, she’s just hell-bent on getting one.
 This book tackles the choice women make when they either have an abortion and pursue the rest of their lives and their dreams or become a mother.
 The idea is that both choices come with costs and for Nadia, having a child would mean halting her dreams of going to college and becoming successful to stay at home, where being home meant dealing with grief and depression that her heart could no longer take.

-I would identify this as a coming of age story that is representative of reality not those coming of age stories where characters jump in lakes and try to soak in the last real summer before adulthood, this story is hits home for several reasons and really illustrates the reality of young adulthood for some people.
-It tackles real life issues while intertwining religion and often time the hypocrisy of it.
+I would identify this as a coming of age story that is representative of reality; not those coming of age stories where characters jump in lakes and try to soak in the last real summer before adulthood.
+This story hits home for several reasons and really illustrates the reality of young adulthood for some people.
+It tackles real-life issues while intertwining religion and often time the hypocrisy of it.
 I don’t want to give too much away, but I liked this book, I didn’t like the ending that much but I enjoyed reading it overall and loved how the author developed such powerful relationships that may or may not withstand the test of time.

 If you’re into podcasts, For Colored Nerds on iTunes has an amazing interview with the author Britt Bennet who gives further perspective into the narrative of this story.